joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/5961451/2024/12/01/cavaliers-celtics-donovan-mitchell-score-result/

 **The Steelers needed their offense to carry them.
 Russell Wilson answered the call**\
-`Despite a bad break early, Wilson outdueled Joe Burrow and the Bengals' offense with one of the best games of his career.`\
+`Despite a bad break early, Wilson outdueled Joe Burrow and the Bengals offense with one of the best games of his career.`\
 https://nytimes.com/athletic/5961511/2024/12/01/steelers-win-russell-wilson-bengals/

 **Iowa RB Kaleb Johnson to skip bowl game, prepare for NFL Draft**\